Tape Shredding and Degaussing Services in Boca Raton FL

 Retire backup tapes securely with documented, permanent media destruction

-Backup tapes hold some of the most sensitive data your organization has ever stored.
-Even if those tapes have been sitting in a cabinet for years, they may contain patient records, financial backups, HR archives, or proprietary company data.
-In Boca Raton, where many organizations operate under strict privacy and compliance expectations, “throwing away” tapes is not an option.
+Backup tapes can hold some of the most sensitive data your organization has ever stored.
+Even when those tapes have been sitting in a cabinet for years, they may still contain patient records, financial backups, HR archives, legal files, and proprietary company data.
+In Boca Raton, where many businesses operate under strict privacy and compliance expectations, simply throwing tapes away is not an option.

-Excess IT Hardware provides Boca Raton tape shredding and degaussing services for businesses that need secure, permanent destruction of magnetic media.
-This service is designed for organizations cleaning out archives, retiring legacy infrastructure, or meeting retention schedules while ensuring data is destroyed in a defensible, auditable way.
+Excess IT Hardware provides tape shredding and degaussing services in Boca Raton FL for businesses that need secure, permanent destruction of magnetic media.
+This service is built for organizations cleaning out archives, retiring legacy infrastructure, or meeting retention schedules while ensuring tape data is destroyed in a defensible and auditable way.

 Many IT teams focus on hard drives and forget older media.
-But tapes can contain decades of backups, often covering multiple systems and time periods.
-That makes them high-risk if lost, mishandled, or disposed of without destruction.
+But tapes can contain decades of backups, often spanning multiple systems, users, and time periods.
+That makes them high-risk if they are lost, mishandled, or disposed of without formal destruction.
+The live page already makes this point clearly, and it should stay central to the service pitch.

 Tape shredding and degaussing help Boca Raton organizations: